codesnippetspro/code-snippets/readme.txt

 You can use a graphical interface, similar to the Plugins menu, to manage, activate, deactivate, edit and delete your snippets.
 Easily organise your snippets by adding a name and description using the visual editor.
 Code Snippets includes built-in syntax highlighting and other features to help you write your code.
 Snippets can be exported for transfer to another side, either in XML for later importing by the Code Snippets plugin, or in PHP for creating your own plugin or theme.

 Although Code Snippets is designed to be easy-to-use and its interface looks, feels and acts as if it was a native part of WordPress, each screen includes a help tab, just in case you get stuck.

+An addon-plugin for Code Snippets is available: [Code Snippets Tags](http://wordpress.org/extend/plugins/code-snippets-tags) will allow you to assign tags to your snippets and organize them in the table.

 Further information, documentation and updates are available on the [plugin homepage](http://code-snippets.bungeshea.com).
 You can also contribute to the code at [GitHub](https://github.com/bungeshea/code-snippets).